 Even if you’ve made curry recipes before, I’ll bet you’ve never had an easy paleo chicken curry recipe like this one.
 Each bite is filled with paleo curry and juicy tender chicken, but it’s still low in carbs, sugar-free, and made with natural ingredients.
 And the best part?
 This paleo coconut curry recipe is ready in just 30 minutes!

 My friend, Kim at Low Carb Maven, is the creator of this homemade chicken curry.
 I was thrilled that she agreed to create a guest recipe for Wicked Spatula.
 This easy paleo chicken curry is one of my favorite recipes of hers, along with chicken moilee.
-For this one, her inspiration came from the Complete Indian cookbook.

 Kim really outdid herself with this super easy paleo curry recipe and gorgeous photography.
 The key is using rotisserie chicken to save time without sacrificing flavor.